CSC322-Grinnell/graduate-outcomes/README.md

 - Our `filter` model test only validates a valid filter.
 We need to create more tests for invalid filters, as well as add a conditional validation for the presence of the `value2` attribute in the model.

+# Features left to complete
+- Make the create visualization form dynamic
+- Add more options for creating chart type
+- Add more filter variables
+- Add more unit tests
+- Polish UI

 # Tools & Learning Resources
 - Ruby on Rails Tutorial by Hartl
 - [Filter Graph](https://filtergraph.com/)
 - [Chartkick](https://chartkick.com/)

 # References